guidoism/escape/study.md

   than files.
 He has several papers about this form of programming on this website.
 The term *holon* comes from Arthur Koestler's book *The Ghost in the Machine* and refers to having stable intermediate forms that can be used to build larger forms.
+I need to read all of the pages on that website.

 ## Graphic Design